Cloudmersive/Cloudmersive.APIClient.Python.Virus/docs/ScanApi.md

 # **scan_website**
 > WebsiteScanResult scan_website(input)

-Scan a website for malicious content including viruses and threats (including Phishing)
+Scan a website for malicious content and threats

+Operation includes scanning the content of the URL for various types of malicious content and threats, including viruses and threats (including Phishing)

 ### Example
 ```python